Within your <html></html> tags, which are the two nested tags required for a website?

 </html>

-Replace some of your div
+Replace some of your div elements with semantic HTML5 elements.

-Set the width of a block-level element or img
+Set the width of a block-level element or img.

-Won't work for other inline elements (unless you change their display
+Won't work for other inline elements (unless you change their display property).

 Accepts a variety of length units: